FreeOpcUa/freeopcua/README.md

 Not implemented yet (patches are welcome)
 * Methods
 * History
-* Authentication
-* Certificates handling
+* Security: Authentication, Certificates handling, ..

-see examples in src/examples folder or the examples in python directory

 ##Installation

-An environment supporting c++11 is necessary: gcc-4.8+, clang 3.4.
+An environment supporting c++11 is necessary: gcc-4.8+, clang 3.4 or VS2013
-On windows you need VS2013, cmake, boost and libxml2

 #### Ubuntu (Debians)